rust-lang/book/src/ch15-02-deref.md

 ```

 Rust substitutes the `*` operator with a call to the `deref` method and then a
-plain dereference so we don’t have to think about whether or not we need to
+plain dereference so we don’t have to think about whether we need to call the
-call the `deref` method.
-This Rust feature lets us write code that functions
+`deref` method.
+This Rust feature lets us write code that functions identically
-identically whether we have a regular reference or a type that implements
+whether we have a regular reference or a type that implements `Deref`.
-`Deref`.

 The reason the `deref` method returns a reference to a value, and that the plain
 dereference outside the parentheses in `*(y.deref())` is still necessary, is the